Principal | Senior Architect

-Carli Sekella, LEED GA helps clients identify their root issues, whether they are facility shortcomings or program requirements.
-Many building owners and users have turned to Carli to help translate their wants into realistic project goals.
+Carli Sekella, AIA, NCARB helps clients identify their root issues, whether they are facility shortcomings or program requirements.
+Many building owners and users have turned to Carli to help translate their wants into realistic project goals, as well as to lead community engagement efforts that help build grassroots support for projects.

 One higher education client’s budget was incompatible with the renovation it envisioned.
 Carli narrowed down the client’s want: a high-tech, showcase space.
 She then steered the client toward a phased approach with more minimal finishes (e.g., painted ceilings instead of acoustical tile, stained concrete floors instead of carpet or tile in some areas, exposed cable raceways).
 The result: a partial renovation brought the university a showcase space.
 Additionally, the flexibility of the phased approach has enabled the client to refine its plan for phase two.